TAMULib/vagrants/mysql/README.md

 After the box is spun up
-vagrant ssh will ssh you into the box vagrant provision will re-rerun chef vagrant destroy will start over
+vagrant ssh will ssh you into the box

+** once connected via ssh you can issue mysql -u root -p -h 127.0.0.1 to connect to mysql if you want to connect from other boxes issue this command ** GRANT ALL PRIVILEGES ON *.* TO 'root'@'%' IDENTIFIED BY 'password' WITH GRANT OPTION;  <- The password is defined in the roll vagrant provision will re-rerun chef vagrant destroy will start over

 To start over I usually just delete everything except the original files and re-start the process.
 Check out the vagrant.yaml for settings and more notes.